aragonzkresearch/leagueofidentity/README.md

 ## Running a demo
 The current demo only offers encryption and supports the following providers: `google`, `facebook`, and `google_phone`.
-The latter uses google as provider but associates to the users their profile phone number (when it is visible) rathar than their email address.
+The latter uses google as provider but associates to the users their profile phone numbers (when visible) rather than their email addresses.

 ### Install the required packages
 The demo has been tested using `node v16.20.2`.